zineland/zineland.github.io/content/customization/theme.md

 ![](/static/theme.png)

-However, those color fields isn't enough for customization, in order for advanced customization you should override the builtin CSS style.
-See `/customization/css`.
+However, those color fields aren’t enough for customization, in order to advanced customization, you should override the built-in CSS style.
+See `/customization/css` page.

 ## Templates

-Zine has an optionated layout and css style, you can extend those layout and style via those `template` fields.
+Zine has an opinionated layout and CSS style, you can extend those layouts and styles via those `template` fields.
 All those templates support **Jinja2** syntax.

 ### Head

-Customize `head_template` to provide your own customize fonts, Javascript, and CSS links.
+Customize `head_template` to provide your own custom fonts, Javascript, and CSS links.

-For example, here is the cutom head template of this website.
+For example, here is the custom head template of this website.

 ```html
 <link rel="preconnect" href="https://fonts.googleapis.com">